inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

     3. In the "Access Token" input field, enter the bearer token that will be sent by the client under test in the Authorization HTTP header (format: `Bearer <provided value>`) for all requests to Inferno.
     4. Click the '*Submit*' button at the bottom of the dialog.
-2. If you want to use a Client ID to obtain an access token, then
+2. If you want to use a Client ID to obtain an access token, then:
     1. Click the '*Run All Tests*' button on the right.
     2. Provide the client's registered id "Client ID" input field (NOTE: Inferno doesn't support the registration API, so this must be obtained from another system or configured manually).